b0cal/miel/doc/technical/choices.md

 `tokio` as a asynchronous runtime can be life saving.
 It securely adresses asynchrony in providing us an asynchronous version of the Rust's standard library.
-Its speed depends mostly on the use of the async/await language feature and lets us handle multiple simultaneous connections
+Its speed depends mostly on the use of the async/await language feature and lets us handle multiple simultaneous connections.

 ## Container service

 ### Context

-To host the masquerade service we need an lightweight and efficient way of pulling small containers exposing vulnerabilities on the appropriate service
+To host the masquerade service we need an lightweight and efficient way of pulling small containers exposing vulnerabilities on the appropriate service.

 ### Rationale